The Electrical System

 The installation’s infrastructure systems are located in a separate structure inside the IT installation itself.
 They too are inside an underground building within the walls of the structure.
 Thus they are protected every moment of the day and night by the underground structure’s double enclosure of reinforced concrete, by the installation’s security system (access control and CCTV), and by its staff of guards.

-The installation’s human guard regime represents the highest standard in terms of the installed systems employed, in terms of the staff’s selection and training, and in terms of the security procedures in force on site.
+The installation’s human guard regime represents the highest standard in terms of the installed systems employed, in terms of the staff’s selection and training, and in terms of the security procedures enforced on site.

 Altogether there are eight circles of security deployment, external and internal, including fencing, cameras, gates, guards, a magnetic card system, a palmprint system, caged areas, and separation of rooms.
 Access to various sections of the installation requires various different levels of permission, and sally ports — where one door closes behind an entering visitor and the next door inward will not open without another step of authentication — prevent unauthorized wandering.